teampoltergeist/poltergeist/README.md

 *   Added an option ":window_size", allowing users to specify dimensions to which the browser window will be resized.
     (Tom Stuart) [Issue #53]
+*   Capybara 1.0 is no longer supported.
+Capybara ~> 1.1 is required.

 #### Bug fixes ###